 So, once I get you onto the first page of Google organic results, try re-allocating some of that pay per click money to conversion optimization.

-To learn about more things that you never even knew existed, contact internet marketing consultant, Denver SEO Camrud Design at 303-750-6114 for a free initial consultation.
+To learn about more things that you never even knew existed, contact internet marketing consultant, Colorado SEO Camrud Advertising for a free initial consultation.